viewflow/viewflow/README.md

 ### Finite State Machine

-Finite state machine workflows is the declarative way to describe consecutive operation through set of states and transitions between them.
+Finite state machine workflows are the declarative way to describe consecutive operations through a set of states and transitions between them.

 <a href="https://demo-next.viewflow.io/admin/review/review/">
   <img src="assets/fsm.png" alt="drawing" width="600"/>
 </a>

 `viewflow.fsm.*` can help you manage rules and restrictions around moving from one state to another.
-The package could be used to get low level db-independent fsm implementation, or to wrap existing database model, and implement simple persistent workflow process with quickly bootstrapped UI.
+The package is suitable to get low-level database-independent FSM implementation, or to wrap an existing database model, and implement a simple persistent workflow process with a quickly bootstrapped UI.

 ```python
 from enum import Enum